-English) beside their mother tongue, some interesting findings can be discovered.
+~~that~~ English) beside their mother tongue, ~~some~~ shown interesting findings can be discovered.
 Nearly 95% of Vietnamese teenagers, including those learning English and those do not, combine English in their everyday speech through some common words such as "Hi", "Hello", "Sorry", or "Yes/ No" when they want to express their agreement or disagreement with a particular problem.
 Another sign of code-switching happens in the word "thanks".
-Most teenagers nowadays tend to use this English word instead of "cám ơn" when conveying the appreciation with their peers or at the same age with them; however, when talking with the older people, such English words are not found in their speech.
+Most teenagers nowadays tend to use this English word instead of "Cám ơn" when conveying the appreciation with their peers or at the same age with them; however, when talking with the older people, such English words are not found in their speech.
 About 92.4% claim that they just speak English in combination with Vietnamese when they are in class or an educational environment.
 As coming back home, they rarely have any chance to speak English, for their family do not know English or are not familiar to use English in daily conversations because English is now a foreign language in Vietnam, not a second language.
-The rest of 7.6% teenagers admit that their parents sometimes borrow English at home, not for natural communication but for academic practice.
+The ~~remaining~~ rest of 7.6% teenagers admit that their parents sometimes borrow English at home, not for natural communication but for academic practice.
 Some parents try to speak the simple English with their children to help them get acquainted with English through their own lives outside the course book.

-In company with the questionnaire, we also have some small talks with two students in Vietnam and one Vietnamese student studying in America for about 10 years.
-Toàn - a grade-10 student at LHP High School - says that most members in his family are sellers with small business, they do not know any English; thus he never code-switches at home.
-Yet, things are different at schools, almost every utterances he uses to interact with friends or teachers consist of both English and Vietnamese.
+in full T ~~initiated~~ In company with the questionnaire, ~~we also have some small talks~~ with two students in Vietnam and one Vietnamese student studying in America for about 10 years. ~~Toàn~~ - A grade-10 student at LHP High School - ~~said~~ that most members in his family are sellers with small business, they do not know any English; thus he never code-switches at home.
+Yet, things are different at schools, ~~A~~ Almost every utterances he uses to interact with friends or teachers consist of both English and Vietnamese.
 Even in an English class, Vietnamese are not approved, he still at times borrow his native language because, in his opinion, he does not have enough command of English to get a complete communication in L2 without inserting some Vietnamese words or phrases.
-Moreover, when meeting his friends or acquaintances accidentally, "hi" is his preference rather than "chào" or "xin chào", which he pleads for it as a habit.
+Moreover, when meeting his friends or acquaintances accidentally, "Hi" is his preference rather than "Chào" or "Xin chào", which he pleads for ~~it~~ as a habit.

-Mai is a student of "continuing education" - a kind of education of those who cannot apply for a state school.
-At that school, English is an optional subject and Mai chooses not to learn it.
+Another entre ~~at a~~ Mai is a student of "continuing education" - a kind of education of those who cannot apply for a state school.
+At that school, English is an optional subject and Mai ~~choose~~ chooses not to learn it.
 Nevertheless, it is not for such a reason that she never approaches to English.
 She concedes that she does not deliberately add English words in her sayings but sometimes it comes naturally.
-For instance, when her friend gives her a birthday present, "thanks" is always on the tips of her tongue, or occasionally, she asks her teacher "Cô có nhận được email của em chưa?".
-The reason, from her point of view, may be the fact that we do not have the habit to translate such words like "email" into Vietnamese.
+For instance, when her friend gives her a birthday present, "thanks" is always on the ~~tips~~ of her ~~tongue~~, or occasionally, she asks her teacher "Cô có ~~da~~ nhận được email của em chưa?".
+The reason, ~~from as~~ she did ~~the explained in~~ she was a friend of mine her point of view, may be the fact that ~~we~~ do not have the habit to translate ~~such~~ words like "email" into Vietnamese.